cncf/tag-contributor-strategy/contributor-growth/annual-review-email-template.md

 TAG Contributor Strategy is reaching out to you after your project's annual review to introduce ourselves and offer our assistance with action items from your annual review.

 ## Who is TAG Contributor Strategy?
 [TAG Contributor Strategy](https://contribute.cncf.io/about/) is a Technical Advisory Group for the CNCF Technical Oversight Committee (TOC).
-We develop strategies to build, scale, and retain contributor communities and assist the TOC with: project governance, contributor growth, and supporting maintainers.
+We develop strategies to build, scale, and retain contributor communities and assist the TOC with: project governance, contributor growth, mentorship programs, and supporting maintainers.

 ## What can we help with?
-We can answer questions and offer guidance on non-technical action items from your annual review.
+We can answer questions and offer guidance on action items from your annual review.
 Here are examples of common review feedback that we can help with:

 * Increase maintainers from different companies
 * Establish or refine project governance structure